Russia's war on Ukraine latest news: Russia digs in for long war, says Ukraine | Law-Order

 * A senior U.N. official on Thursday voiced optimism that there would be a breakthrough in negotiations to ease exports of Russian fertilisers to avoid food shortages next year.
 CONFLICT

-* Russian forces attacked critical infrastructure in the eastern Ukrainian city of Kharkiv on Thursday, causing several explosions, the city's mayor said. * Russian shelling killed two people on Thursday in the centre of the recently liberated city of Kherson in southern Ukraine, Ukrainian officials said.
+* The U.S. military will expand its training of Ukrainian military personnel in Germany, the Pentagon said on Thursday, including training in combined arms. * Russian forces attacked critical infrastructure in the eastern Ukrainian city of Kharkiv on Thursday, causing several explosions, the city's mayor said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)